Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://lore.kernel.org/lkml/1328311239.21255.24.camel@joe2Laptop/

   **SWITCH_CASE_INDENT_LEVEL**
-    switch should be at the same indent as case.
+    switch should be at the woke same indent as case.
     Example::

       switch (suffix) {